sametmarasli/Project_Sentiment_Analysis/README.md

 # NLP Project : Sentiment Analysis on IMBD Movie Reviews

-<A href='http://nbviewer.jupyter.org/github/sametmarasli/Project_Sentiment_Analysis/blob/master/sentiment_analysis.ipynb'>Click here</A><BR> to see the work as a jupyter notebook.
+To see the work as a jupyter notebook <A href='http://nbviewer.jupyter.org/github/sametmarasli/Project_Sentiment_Analysis/blob/master/sentiment_analysis.ipynb'>click here</A><BR>

 #### Introduction